-At August 16, 2012, an aggregate of 677,235 shares of common stock were available for grants of stock options, restricted stock awards or other forms of share-based awards under the 2011 Plan and our other outstanding stock incentive plans.
-Based on our estimated usage rate, we currently anticipate depleting all the shares currently available for issuance under the 2011 Plan and our other outstanding stock incentive plans during our fiscal year ending April 30, 2013.
-In order to continue to have an appropriate supply of shares for equity incentives to recruit, hire and retain the talent required to successfully execute our business plans, our Board of Directors believes that we will need the additional 8,000,000 shares for which we are requesting stockholder approval to be available under the 2011 Plan.
-While adding 8,000,000 shares to the 2011 Plan will increase the potential dilution to stockholders, our Board of Directors believes our equity compensation plans are well-managed and within the median norms for our peer group.
-We expect that with the additional 8,000,000 shares for which we are seeking stockholder approval, we will have sufficient shares for our equity compensation program for at least two or more fiscal years based on our historical 3-year average run rate for stock option and award grants.
+At August 22, 2013, we had 941,494 shares of common stock available for grant under the 2011 Plan and our other outstanding stock incentive plans.
+In order to continue to have an appropriate supply of shares for long-term equity incentives to recruit, hire and retain the talent required to execute our business plans, our Board of Directors is requesting our stockholders to approve an additional 7,000,000 shares of common stock that may be granted under the 2011 Plan.
+In addition, over the near term, we have insufficient shares of common stock available for grant under the 2011 Plan and our other outstanding stock incentive plans to cover our annual routine broad-based option grant scheduled for May 2014, as further discussed in footnote 1 in the table below.

+While adding 7,000,000 shares to the 2011 Plan will increase the potential dilution to stockholders, our Board of Directors believes our equity compensation plans are well-managed and within the median norms for our peer group.
+We expect that with the additional 7,000,000 shares for which we are seeking stockholder approval, we believe we will have sufficient shares for our equity compensation program for at least two fiscal years based on our historical three-year average run rate for stock option grants, excluding any non-routine broad-based grant of stock options as discussed in footnote 2 in the table below.
 If the amendment to the 2011 Plan is not approved by the stockholders, share-based awards will continue to be made under the 2011 Plan and other outstanding stock incentive plans to the extent shares are available.

-The following table sets forth information regarding stock option and awards granted, the run rate for each of the last three fiscal years and the average run rate over the last three years.
+The following table sets forth information regarding routine and new hire stock options granted, the run rate for each of the last three fiscal years and the average run rate over the last three fiscal years.

-Fiscal Year Ended April 30, 3-Year
+Fiscal Year Ended April 30,

-2012 2011 2010 Average
+2013 2012 2011 3-Year Average

-Stock options and awards granted 3,615,063 509,359 3,285,112 2,469,845
+Routine and new hire stock options granted (1) : 4,567,083(2) 3,615,063 435,109(3) 2,872,418

-Common shares outstanding at fiscal year end 101,421,365 69,837,142 53,094,896 74,784,468
+Common shares outstanding at fiscal year end: 143,768,946 101,421,365 69,837,142 105,009,151

-Run rate 3.56% 0.73% 6.19% 3.30%
+Run rate: 3.18% 3.56% 0.62% 2.74%